Public Liability Lawyers

 Public Liability Compensation Claims Cairns

-If you have been injured in a public place in Queensland due to someone else’s negligence, you may be entitled to compensation.
+You may be entitled to compensation if you have been injured in a public place in Queensland due to someone else’s negligence.
 A public place can be any of the following:

 • Supermarkets and shopping centres